pingcap/docs-dm/en/handle-performance-issues.md

 The main operations of the Load unit are to read the SQL file data from the local and write it to the downstream.
 The related performance metric is `transaction execution latency`.
 If this value is too large, check the downstream performance by checking the monitoring of the downstream database.
 You can also check whether there is a large network latency between DM and the downstream database.

-## Binlog migration unit
+## Binlog replication unit

-To diagnose performance issues in the Binlog migration unit, you can check the `binlog file gap between master and syncer` monitoring metric.
-For more information about this metric, refer to [monitoring metrics of the Binlog migration](monitor-a-dm-cluster.md#binlog-migration).
+To diagnose performance issues in the Binlog replication unit, you can check the `binlog file gap between master and syncer` monitoring metric.
+For more information about this metric, refer to [monitoring metrics of the Binlog replication](monitor-a-dm-cluster.md#binlog-migration).

 - If this metric is greater than 1 for a long time, it usually indicates that there is a performance issue.
 - If this metric is 0, it usually indicates that there is no performance issue.

 When `binlog file gap between master and syncer` is greater than 1 for a long time, check `binlog file gap between relay and syncer` to figure out which unit the latency mainly exists in.
 If this value is usually 0, the latency might exist in the relay log unit.
-Then you can refer to [relay log unit](#relay-log-unit) to resolve this issue; otherwise, continue checking the Binlog migration unit.
+Then you can refer to [relay log unit](#relay-log-unit) to resolve this issue; otherwise, continue checking the Binlog replication unit.

 ### Read binlog data

-The Binlog migration unit decides whether to read the binlog event from the upstream MySQL/MariaDB or from the relay log file according to the configuration.
+The Binlog replication unit decides whether to read the binlog event from the upstream MySQL/MariaDB or from the relay log file according to the configuration.
 The related performance metric is `read binlog event duration`, which generally ranges from a few microseconds to tens of microseconds.

-- If DM's Binlog migration processing unit reads the binlog event from upstream MySQL/MariaDB, to locate and resolve the issue, refer to [read binlog data](#read-binlog-data) in the "relay log unit" section.
+- If DM's Binlog replication processing unit reads the binlog event from upstream MySQL/MariaDB, to locate and resolve the issue, refer to [read binlog data](#read-binlog-data) in the "relay log unit" section.

-- If DM's Binlog migration processing unit reads the binlog event from the relay log file, when `binlog event size` is not too large, the value of `read binlog event duration` should be microseconds.
+- If DM's Binlog replication processing unit reads the binlog event from the relay log file, when `binlog event size` is not too large, the value of `read binlog event duration` should be microseconds.
 If `read binlog event duration` is too large, check the read performance of the disk.
 To avoid low write performance, use local SSDs for DM-worker.

 ### binlog event conversion

-The Binlog migration unit constructs DML, parses DDL, and performs [table router](key-features.md#table-routing) conversion from binlog event data.
+The Binlog replication unit constructs DML, parses DDL, and performs [table router](key-features.md#table-routing) conversion from binlog event data.
 The related metric is `transform binlog event duration`.

 The duration is mainly affected by the write operations upstream.
 Take the `INSERT INTO` statement as an example, the time consumed to convert a single `VALUES` greatly differs from that to convert a lot of `VALUES`.
 The time consumed might range from tens of microseconds to hundreds of microseconds.
 However, usually this is not a bottleneck of the system.

 ### Write SQL statements to downstream

-When the Binlog migration unit writes the converted SQL statements to the downstream, the related performance metrics are `DML queue remain length` and `transaction execution latency`.
+When the Binlog replication unit writes the converted SQL statements to the downstream, the related performance metrics are `DML queue remain length` and `transaction execution latency`.

 After constructing SQL statements from binlog event, DM uses `worker-count` queues to concurrently write these statements to the downstream.
 However, to avoid too many monitoring entries, DM performs the modulo `8` operation on the IDs of concurrent queues.
 This means that all concurrent queues correspond to one item from `q_0` to `q_7`.